 - Essay answering the question "Why study atmospheric or computer sciences?"
 The essay will be evaluated for organization, motivation for STEM education, desire to major in atmospheric or computer science, and communication skills.

-At UNC Asheville, 70.7% of the student body demonstrates financial need; the average amount of this need after federal and state grants (e.g., Pell grants and NC state grants) is $7,033.
+At UNC Asheville, about 70% of the student body demonstrates financial need; the average amount of this need after federal and state grants (e.g., Pell grants and NC state grants) is $7,033.
 We have set the average scholarship amount to $6,000 per student per academic year, which is over 85% of the average financial need.
 Since 56.2% of full-time students at UNC Asheville hold jobs, we expect that the financial support will enable ACES scholars to avoid having to work so that they can spend more time focused on their education.

 Criteria to Maintain Scholarship Funding